-Starting your thread….do not knot.
 Use an away knot or stitch so you catch your floss on the back of the fabric so you do not make unnecessary knots on the back.

 Odile Berget is one of our readers from France.
 She told us this embroidery technique is very popular and is called “dentelle Vichy" as it appears like a lace (dentelle) and it is done on Vichy fabric (gingham).
 Odile has a great tutorial that she is sharing with all of us.
 While it is in French, the diagrams are pretty self-explanatory.
 I’ve used a couple of her diagrams earlier in this newsletter.
 Odile’s tutorial »